-The Offshore of Gaviota map area lies in the western-central part of the Santa Barbara littoral cell (fig. 1-1), which is characterized by west-to-east transport of sediment from Point Arguello on the northwest to Hueneme and Mugu Canyons on the southeast (see, for example, Griggs and others, 2005; Hapke and others, 2006).
-Sediment supply to the western and central part of the littoral cell is mainly from relatively small coastal watersheds, which have an estimated cumulative annual sediment flux of 640,000 tons/yr between Point Arguello and the Ventura River (fig. 1-1; see also, Warrick and Farnsworth, 2009).
+The Offshore of Point Conception map area lies in the west-central part of the Santa Barbara littoral cell (fig. 1-1), which is characterized by west-to-east transport of sediment from Point Arguello on the northwest to Hueneme and Mugu Canyons on the southeast (see, for example, Griggs and others, 2005; Hapke and others, 2006).
+Sediment supply to the western and central parts of the littoral cell (west of Carpinteria) is mainly from relatively small coastal watersheds, which have an estimated cumulative annual sediment flux of 640,000 tons/yr between Point Arguello and the Ventura River (fig. 1-1; see also, Warrick and Farnsworth, 2009).
 Consistent with this estimate, Griggs and others (2005) reported dredging records from the harbor at Santa Barbara that range from about 160,000 to 800,000 tons/yr, averaging 400,000 tons/yr, providing a proxy for longshore drift rates.

-Cañada de la Gaviota is the largest coastal watershed (about 52 km2; Warrick and Mertes, 2009) between the Ventura River and Point Conception, and it is inferred to be the largest sediment source in this zone.
-Smaller watersheds in the Offshore of Gaviota map area include Cañada de la Llegua, Arroyo el Bulito, Cañada de Santa Anita, Cañada de Alegria, Cañada del Agua Caliente, Cañada del Barro, Cañada del Leon, Cañada San Onofre, and many others (fig. 1-2).
-The much larger Santa Ynez and Santa Maria Rivers, the mouths of which are 60 to 100 km northwest of the map area (following the coast; fig. 1-1), are not considered to be significant sediment sources because Point Conception and Point Arguello (fig. 1-1) provide obstacles to downcoast, southeastward sediment transport and also because, at present, much of their sediment load is trapped in dams (Griggs and others, 2005).
+The Jalama Creek-Espada Creek drainage basin is the largest coastal watershed (about 63 km2; Warrick and Mertes, 2009) between the Ventura River and Point Arguello, and it is inferred to be the largest terrestrial sediment source in the map area.
+Smaller watersheds in the Offshore of Point Conception map area include Cañada del Jolloru, Black Canyon, Wood Canyon, Cañada del Cojo, and Barranca Honda (fig. 1-2).
+The much larger Santa Ynez and Santa Maria Rivers, the mouths of which are 25 to 60 km northwest of the map area (following the coast; fig. 1-1), are not considered to be significant sediment sources because Point Arguello (fig. 1-1) provides an obstacle to downcoast, southeastward sediment transport and also because, at present, much of their sediment load is trapped in dams (Griggs and others, 2005).